artghieri/A-Introduction-to-Python-3/guide.md

 >>> num_letters = len("four")
 ```

 Firstly, `len()` is called with the argument "four".
-The length of the string "four" is calculated, resulting in the number $4$.
+The length of the string is calculated, resulting in the number $4$.
 Then, `len()` returns the number 4, replacing the function call with this value.

 After the function executes, the line of code transforms to: